Edson Puch

-Edson Raúl Puch Cortez (/es/; born 9 April 1986) is a Chilean footballer who plays as a forward for Deportes Iquique.
+Edson Raúl Puch Cortez (/es/; born 9 April 1986) is a Chilean former footballer who played as a forward.

 Club career

 Early career

 Born in Iquique, Puch began his career at hometown Deportes Iquique youth ranks, then moving to Huachipato reserve team in 2003.

 In 2008, after two years playing in Talcahuano based–side, he returned to his homeland to play for Iquique where he achieved a third-tier title that season as well as the first-tier promotion the following year.
 After an impressive season during the 2009 Torneo Apertura being a key player alongside Cristian Bogado, on mid-year, Puch reached a four-year deal with Chilean powerhouse Universidad de Chile which invested US$850,000 for his rights.

 He quickly settled as starter playing for The Owls where celebrated a league title in 2011 with Jorge Sampaoli as head coach.
 However, on 14 May, he accepted an offer from Emirati club Al-Wasl FC for a US$4 million fee.
 There Puch was coached by Diego Maradona but only scored one goal in six league games.